 Online Lenders with Genuine Fast Approval

-The lenders that consistently deliver on speed claims use automated underwriting fed by bank account data (typically via Plaid or direct bank connection), not manual document review.
-The key distinction: lenders that ask you to connect your bank account directly are faster than those that ask you to upload PDF statements.
-The bank connection provides real-time data; PDF review requires human processing.
+Key distinction: lenders that ask you to connect your bank account directly are faster.
+They're faster than lenders who ask you to upload PDF statements.
+Bank connection provides real-time data; PDF review requires human processing.

 What to Evaluate Beyond Speed